 Accepting and sending connection invitations, participating in discussions and groups, posting updates, and commenting on other posts all contribute to building your online relationships.

 Take a few minutes scanning your news feed and responding to others every day.
 Try joining groups related to your industry or profession.
 These focused communities give you the opportunity to learn from others and establish new relationships with like-minded people.
 Consider connecting with your competitors too.
 Talk trends.
 Even ask them for advice.
 You never know what you may discover.

 The more time you spend on LinkedIn getting to know others in your industry, the more opportunities you have to expand your network and meet new potential clients.

 4. Free word-of-mouth advertising and increased website traffic

 While LinkedIn is great for networking and expanding your personal brand, it’s also a powerful social media marketing tool for your business.
-Using LinkedIn for your business allows you to get your company’s name out there and even drive traffic back to your website.
+Using LinkedIn marketing for your business allows you to get your company’s name out there and even drive traffic back to your website.

 Start by creating a LinkedIn company page and making sure it’s complete.
 List your contact info, your products and services, and a company overview.
 Then, use both your company page and your own profile to start sharing content.

 More connections means more people to see and share your content, which helps you reach new prospects.
 So building your network starts with engaging your current audience.
 Keep your LinkedIn profile current and post fresh content that your audience finds relevant and interesting.